kjeske/rudder/README.md

 # Getting started with new application

-Rudder works with applications using Server-Side Blazor, which is a part of ASP<span></span>.NET Core in .NET Core 3.0 Preview 5+
+Rudder works with applications using Server-Side Blazor, which is a part of ASP<span></span>.NET Core in .NET Core 3.0

 ## Installation
 Add the Rudder NuGet package to your application.

 Command line:
 ```
-dotnet add package Rudder --version 1.0.0-*
+dotnet add package Rudder
 ```
 Package Manager Console:
 ```
-Install-Package Rudder -IncludePrerelease
+Install-Package Rudder
 ```

 ## AppState